Bayesian polarization calibration and imaging in very long baseline interferometry: Method

 The polarization calibration and imaging model with the polarimetric visibility matrix data $\mathbf{V}$, Jones matrices $\mathbf{J_i}$, $\mathbf{J_j}$ for antennas, $i$ and $j$, and model visibilities ($\mathcal{RR}$, $\mathcal{RL}$, $\mathcal{LR}$, and $\mathcal{LL}$) from Stokes images is

-where the model visibility matrix consists of Stokes images:
+where the model visibility matrix consists of Stokes images

-Polarization calibration and imaging is equivalent to estimating the gains $g$, D-terms $D$, Stokes images $I, Q, U,$ and $V$ from the visibility data $\mathbf{V}$.
+Polarization calibration and imaging are equivalent to estimating the gains $g$, D-terms $D$, Stokes images $I, Q, U,$ and $V$ from the visibility data $\mathbf{V}$.
 In the conventional \texttt{CLEAN}-based method, this polarimetric calibration and imaging problem in VLBI is solved in an iterative fashion since the problem is highly degenerate.
-In this work, we infer the gains $g$, leakages $D$, Stokes $I, Q, U,$ and $V$ jointly from pre-calibrated visibility matrix data $\mathbf{V}$ in a probabilistic approach.
+In this work, we infer the gains $g$, leakages $D$, Stokes $I, Q, U,$ and $V$ jointly from precalibrated visibility matrix data $\mathbf{V}$ in a probabilistic approach.